rescue me

 Noa Colvin

 NOA BEGAN HER DANCE TRAINING IN JAZZ AND HIP HOP, COMPETING AT THE STATE LEVEL AND WINNING MULTIPLE TITLES.
 SHE LATER TRAINED AT ATLANTA DANCE AND MUSIC ACADEMY IN BALLET, CONTEMPORARY, JAZZ, AND HORTON.
 AT SIXTEEN, SHE BEGAN TRAINING WITH AMERICAN BALLET THEATRE AND STUDIED AT BOTH THE JKO SCHOOL IN NEW YORK AND THE WILLIAM J. GILLESPIE SCHOOL IN CALIFORNIA.
 AT EIGHTEEN, SHE JOINED PHILADELPHIA BALLET, FORMERLY PENNSYLVANIA BALLET, WHERE SHE DANCED UNTIL 2021 BEFORE RETURNING TO ATLANTA.
+In her second season with kit modus, noa has performed the work of christian denice, noelle kayser, jillian mitchell, hoke payne, and annalee traylor.

 Maile Griffeth

 MAILE GREW UP DANCING COMPETITIVELY AND LATER TRAINED WITH IMMERSEATL.
-SHE'S IN HER SECOND SEASON AS A MEMBER OF KIT MODUS, WHERE SHE'S WORKED WITH CHOREOGRAPHERS CHRISTIAN DENICE, ALEXANDER ESPINOZA, MADDIE HANSON, noelle kayser, JILLIAN MITCHELL, MARCO PALOMINO, YOSHITO SAKURABA, and annalee traylor.
+SHE'S IN HER fifth SEASON AS A MEMBER OF KIT MODUS, WHERE SHE'S WORKED WITH CHOREOGRAPHERS CHRISTIAN DENICE, ALEXANDER ESPINOZA, MADDIE HANSON, noelle kayser, JILLIAN MITCHELL, MARCO PALOMINO, YOSHITO SAKURABA, and annalee traylor.

 MAILE HAS WORKED IN DANCE ADMINISTRATION FOR IMMERSEATL AND KOMANSÉ DANCE THEATER AND waS A NEUROSCIENCE MAJOR AT GEORGIA STATE UNIVERSITY.